i-dot-ai/redbox/docs/DEVELOPER_SETUP.md

 poetry install
 ```

+## VSCode
+To make use of the VSCode setup open the workspace file .vscode/redbox.code-workspace.
+This will open the relevant services as roots in a single workspace.
+The recommended way to use this is:
+* Create a venv in each of the main service directories (core-api, redbox-core, worker) this should be in a directory called _venv_
+* Configure each workspace directory to use it's own venv python interpreter.
+NB You may need to enter these manually when prompted as _./venv/bin/python_

+The tests should then all load separately and use their own env.

 ## Setting environment variables

 We use `.env` files to populate the environment variables for local development.
 When cloning the repository the files `.env.test`, `.env.django`, `.env.integration` and `.env.example` will be populated.